 IPSE Board of Directors

 The Chairman and Directors of IPSE are responsible for the organisation's strategic direction.
 All are non-executive directors and from time-to-time they may appoint executive directors as required.
 IPSE's executive team look after the day-to-day operations of the organisation.
-The elected Consultative Council (CC) appoints the Directors from among its ranks.

 James has had a varied career both before and since going freelance 1998.
 He has worked in sales, marketing, technical support and now specialises in Capacity Management across Telecoms, Government and Banking.
 This involves analysis of large amounts of information to predict future business’ needs, concluding with the presentation of the results in a concise and simple way.